jearle/bash_profile/README.md

 # Jesse's Bash Profile

-## A bash profile for darker terminals
+A simple bash profile geared towards Sublime Text 2 users on a Mac.